 Further discounted tee time prices are not an option.
 It is not good for your reputation, but neither to your profitability.
 I don’t think that golfboards or faster golf cars would be the right solutions to help modern golfers’ time pressure.

-He is offering nothing else, but a flexible tee time sales solution.
+He is offering nothing else but a flexible tee time sales solution.
 The essence of it is that you are able to pay by hole instead of wasting your money on 9 or 18 hole green fee while playing only a few ones.

 One-size fits none!

-To be able to retain our existing customers and to grow the game we have to become as flexible as we can.
-Furthermore, we should be much more adaptive and proactive to shape meaningful experiences.
+Furthermore, we should be more adaptive and proactive in shaping meaningful experiences.
 In short, to stay/become RELEVANT to our customers.
 Our service should enhance their lifestyles.

-This is why I am hopeful when I hear that the European Tour is trying to come up with new game formats (e.g. GolfSixes, Super 6) and supporting such digital solutions like the above mentioned eGull Payment.
+This is why I am hopeful when I hear that the European Tour is trying to come up with new game formats (e.g. GolfSixes, Super 6) and supporting such digital solutions like the above-mentioned eGull Payment.

 The advent of on-demand green fee payment solutions